CICA Compensation Claims

 The Criminal Injuries Compensation Authority, or CICA, administers a government funded scheme to compensate victims of violent crime in Great Britain.

-You can submit a CICA application yourself, but it often pays to retain an experienced solicitor who can improve the prospects of both obtaining a compensation award and maximising the amount of compensation payable.
+You can submit a CICA application yourself, but it often pays to retain an experienced solicitor who can improve the prospects of both obtaining a compensation award, and maximising the amount of compensation you receive.

 As an example of what our lawyers specialising in CICA claims can achieve, by reopening a client’s case we managed to have their compensation award increased from £7,500 to more than £180,000.
 We also recovered compensation for a rape victim whose application was initially rejected by the CICA because it was made too late.

-Here is a summary of the key elements of a CICA compensation claim:
+Here is a summary of the key elements of the CICA scheme:

-- Awards can be refused or reduced on the basis of the victim’s conduct or their unspent convictions
+• Awards can be refused or reduced on the basis of the victim’s conduct, or their unspent criminal convictions

-- Payments can be made for up to 3 separate criminal injuries
+• Payments can be made for up to three separate criminal injuries.

 i) Loss of earnings